Rob-Owen/commute/README.md

 python manage.py migrate
 ```

-3. You can add a superuser to view the database at /admin:
+3. You can now add a superuser to view the database at /admin:

 ```
 python manage.py createsuperuser